Homosexuality in ancient Rome: Homoerotic literature and art

 Love or desire between males is a very frequent theme in Roman literature.
-In the estimation of Amy Richlin, out of the poems preserved to this day, those addressed by men to boys are as common as those addressed to women.
+In the estimation of Amy Richlin, out of the poems preserved to this day, those addressed by men to boys are as common as those addressed to women, with most of them directed towards slave boys.

 Among the works of Roman literature that can be read today, those of Plautus are the earliest to survive in full to modernity, and also the first to mention homosexuality.
 Their use to draw conclusions about Roman customs or morals, however, is controversial because these works are all based on Greek originals.
 However, Craig A. Williams defends such use of the works of Plautus.
 He notes that the homo- and heterosexual exploitation of slaves, to which there are so many references in Plautus' works, is rarely mentioned in Greek New Comedy, and that many of the puns that make such a reference (and Plautus' oeuvre, being comic, is full of them) are only possible in Latin, and can not therefore have been mere translations from the Greek.